Vinni-Cedraz/exam2/README.md

-These are my resolutions to the lists of exercises done in preparation to the 42 exam tier 2.
+These are my resolutions to the list of exercise done in preparation to the 42 exam tier 2.